The Data Protection Act 2018 and the GDPR

 The major changes that the GDPR brings to the Act are a requirement for greater transparency regarding how organisations use personal data, including being able to demonstrate compliance and the legal bases on which data is being processed, enhanced rights for data subjects, and increased financial penalties.

-The 1998 DPA provided eight principles that apply to all use and disclosure of personal information.
-The principles still obtain and there is good concordance between them and the Caldicott principles.
-Caldicott Guardians should be familiar with and work to both.
-In addition to satisfying these eight principles, organisations must be able to provide a legal basis from Article 6 of the GDPR and, if appropriate, from Article 9.
+The GDPR Article5 provides six principles that apply to all use and disclosure of personal information, and data controllers must be able to demonstrate compliance with these ('accountability').
+The principles concord well with the Caldicott principles, and Caldicott Guardians should be familiar with and work to both.
+In addition to satisfying these six principles, organisations must be able to provide a legal basis from Article 6 of the GDPR and, if appropriate, from Article 9.
 Where personal information is held in confidence (e.g. health records or case file information), common law obligations additionally require the consent of the information subject before it is disclosed to a third party, unless there is another legal justification -- including where exceptional circumstances apply, for example the prevention and detection of crime.